TWBug/GoldCardHenge/content/why-taiwan/how-to-import-your-dog-cat-to-taiwan.en.md

 * Some airlines don't allow certain types of pets at all (e.g., Emirates)
 * Every airline's pricing and rules are different.
 Please make sure to check on their websites or call for any questions.
 {{< /accordion >}}

+{{< teaser prefix="Step 4" >}}
+Apply for a post-entry quarantine facility spot in Taiwan
+{{< /teaser >}}

+* After receiving your import permit and booking your flight, you will need to apply for the post-entry quarantine facility.
+* Email your area's Bureau of Animal and Plant Health Inspection and Quarantine, Council of Agriculture, Executive Yuan branch office to arrange for a quarantine spot.
+Contacts can be found here.